esper-io/dev-docs/docs/home/console.md

 ![Reboot](./assets/NewConsole/StatusSuccess.jpg)

-If you’ve selected a single device,clicking the Device Details icon will show the details and activity for that device.
+If you’ve selected a single device,clicking the **Activity Feed** icon will show the details and activity for that device.
 The Activity tab will show all activities done on that device.
 If you selected more than one device, no details will be shown.

 ![Reboot](./assets/NewConsole/ListViewActivityFeed.jpg)